Table of Contents

 Fig: A typical gas metering skid (Image Source: Exim Engineering).

-2 Components of a gas metering station:
+2 Components of a Gas Metering Station

 Although there are a large number of components in the gas metering skids, the following components are the most common items-

-2.1 Flow nozzles
+2.1 Flow Nozzles

 Fig. A typical flow Nozzle (Courtesy ABB).

-2.2 Flow conditioners
+2.2 Flow Conditioners

-a) Tube-bundles type flow conditioners which eliminate swirl only
+a) Tube-bundles type flow conditioners which eliminate swirl-only

-b) Medium category type flow conditioners which remove swirl and non-symmetry, but do not produce pseudo fully developed flow
+b) Medium category type flow conditioners which remove swirl and non-symmetry but do not produce pseudo fully developed flow

-c) High-performance flow conditioners that remove swirl and non-symmetry and create pseudo fully developed flow.
+c) High-performance flow conditioners that remove swirl and non-symmetry and create pseudo-fully developed flow.

-Flow straightening devices such as honeycombs and vanes inserted upstream of the flow meter can reduce the length of straight pipe required.
+Flow straightening devices such as honeycombs and vanes inserted upstream of the flow meter can reduce the length of the straight pipe required.
 However, they produce only marginal improvements in measurement accuracy and may still need a significant length of straight pipe, which a cramped installation site may not permit.

 Fig. A typical flow conditioner (Source: Wikipedia).

-2.3 Gas filters
+2.3 Gas Filters

 Gas is used for different purposes, from household to industry.
 So, the gas is transported from the gas production plant to the user end by millions of miles of pipeline.
 So, the gas may be contaminated in the pipeline during transportation through long pipelines.
 As a result, purification of the gas by filtration to remove the foreign particles in the gas is important.
-This is of utmost necessity for the safety of the expensive process materials or equipment such as gas turbine nozzles, blades, etc. as well as the safety system.
+This is of utmost necessity for the safety of the expensive process materials or equipment such as gas turbine nozzles, blades, etc., as well as the safety system.
 Also, the raw gas from the ground requires processing and refining before it is ready for use.
-The installation of gas filters makes it possible to improve process efficiency and provide optimal process protection.
+Installing gas filters makes it possible to improve process efficiency and provide optimal process protection.
 Another purpose of the gas filter is to remove suspended liquids and dirt from pipelines.
 The filters are usually mounted on a rigid permanent filter holder with a vibration-resistant removable tube retainer.
 The filter cartridge is self-gasketing, and the filter holder is designed so that a perfect seal is easily made, even when the tube is replaced by an operator unfamiliar with the equipment.

 Fig. A typical flow conditioner (Source: Wikipedia).

-2.4 Venturi tubes
+2.4 Venturi Tubes

-2.5 Venturi cone meters
+2.5 Venturi Cone Meters

-2.6 Pressure regulators
+2.6 Pressure Regulators

-2.8 Wedge flowmeters
+2.8 Wedge Flow Meters

-2.9 Orifice plate assembly
+2.9 Orifice Plate Assembly

 Orifice plate assembly is an integral part of a flow-control valve-control circuit.
 It provides the differential pressure to power the flow control pilot.
 The opening and closing of the pilot cause the flow control valve to throttle accordingly.
-Total head loss across the valve is reduced by locating sensing ports close to the orifice plate, to sense downstream pressure before it recovers.
+Total head loss across the valve is reduced by locating sensing ports close to the orifice plate to sense downstream pressure before it recovers.
 The orifice plate’s internal diameter is calculated and machined according to valve size and required flow limitation.

 There are several types of orifice plates, such as square edge (standard) bore, quadrant edge bore, eccentric bore, segmental bore, RTJ type orifice plates, paddle-type orifice plates, etc. The materials of the orifice plates are 316 Stainless Steel, 304 Stainless Steel, 310 Stainless Steel, Hastelloy® C276, Hastelloy® B3, Duplex Stainless Steel, Super Duplex Stainless Steel, Monel® 400, Carbon Steel, Titanium, Incoloy® 800, Incoloy® 825, Inconel® 600 and Inconel® 625.

-2.10 Temperature sensor
+2.10 Temperature Sensor

-2.11 Pressure transducer
+2.11 Pressure Transducer

 An accurate pressure determination is required since the measured gas is always metered at a pressure higher than atmospheric pressure (one standard atmosphere) and is in a compressed form.
 A compressibility factor must be established and applied to the metered volume.
 A pressure transducer is essential due to the safety system of the gas metering skids.

-2.12 Air eliminators
+2.12 Air Eliminators

-Air or vapour eliminators should be installed preceding the meter since large compressed volumes will tend to expand through the meter, causing over-speed and severe damage.
+Air or vapour eliminators should be installed before the meter since large compressed volumes tend to expand through the meter, causing over-speed and severe damage.
 An air eliminator is usually an enlarged section of pipe or vessel that is vented and provided with a level control device.
 The air eliminators serve to protect the meter against large air bubbles.
 The materials for air eliminators are cast iron, iron, malleable iron, steel, etc.

 Fig: Typical unions.